Getting Started

 - Fine-grained reactivity: Direct DOM updates without a virtual DOM

-- Automatic dependency tracking: No manual subscription management
+- Automatic dependency tracking: No manual subscription management (powered by rescript-signals)

 - Type-safe: Leverages ReScript's powerful type system